lucasmreis/blogSource/src/posts/learning-reasonml-part-2.md

   |> Option.withDefault(RenderToString.defaultErrorCard);
 ```

-And we can see that the end of the compiled file look something like this:
+And we can see that the end of the compiled file looks something like this:

 ```js
 (...)